andresabadine-create/andresabadine-create/README.md

 **- Fito+**: A forest inventory and phytosociological analysis app—a streamlined reimagining of FITOPAC that addresses two pain points of the original: individual data is entered directly into a grid within the app (eliminating the need to import external files), and inventory tables are generated ready-made in Excel, alongside a complete phytosociological report in both Excel and PDF formats.

-**- Infrastructure**: Daily Arch Linux user (KDE Plasma and dwm most of time).
+**- Infrastructure**: Daily Arch Linux user (Xfce4 and dwm most of time).
 Focused on deployments using Docker, CI/CD pipelines and exploring improvements for those activities.
 Learning Kubernetes for container orchestration.

 # Technical Stack
 **Languages**: Java (Spring Boot), Python (Django), TypeScript/Node.js